Please note: this post contains descriptions of graphic violence against bamboo and hybrid tea roses.

 And then there are the proper killing sprees.
 Heuchera.
 Achillea.
 Hybrid Teas.
 Sometimes you just don’t get on with a plant.
 Heuchera is ok in someone else’s garden.
 Achillea fades annoyingly in the sun and looks like an old tapestry in a dusty attic.
 You can hack off the offending flowers.
 But then you are left with the dry old husk of hairy foliage.
 There is nothing to do but finish the job off.

-A tip: replant disease is where you can’t replant the same species of plant in the same hole twice.
+(Replant disease is where you can’t replant the same species of plant in the same hole twice.
 Something to do with the build-up of viruses in the soil.
 So plant a peony where a rose was, or a rose where a peony was.
-Job done.
+Job done.)

 Nobody’s perfect.
 Don’t beat yourself up.
 As long as you are helping more plants to live than you are exterminating.
 Don’t use weed-killer.
 Chemical warfare is a definite no-no. If possible use your bare hands, but if you must use a weapon, make it proportionate.
 And mind your toes.